aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 ```

+Note,
+- codec instanced are lazily instantiated but cached in CodecRegistry in association with codec spec
+- codec spec is described as textual expression in a slight variation of prefix polish notation

 ## Codec Extensions
+- All actual codec functionalities are provided by extensions.
-- Available extensions are available at [codec-extensions](https://github.com/aftersound/weave-managed-extensions/tree/master/codec-extensions).
+- Source code of available extensions could be found at [codec-extensions](https://github.com/aftersound/weave-managed-extensions/tree/master/codec-extensions).
+  - note there is a special ChainedCodec, which supports two level codec-chain-of-responsibility.
+Example below,

+    ChainedCodec(JacksonCodec(JsonNode,Json),AvroCodec(twitter.meesage,GitBasedSchemaProvider(https://github.com/aftersound/weave/sample-avro-schemas),Json,Binary))

+    Read as
+      - encode JsonNode to JSON string, then encode JSON into AVRO binary format with schema from given provider.
+      - decode byte array in AVRO with schema 'name' from specified provider to JSON string, then decode JSON to JsonNode object.

 - New extension could be created by following [codec-extension-development-guide](https://aftersound.github.io/weave/extension-point-codec-factory).
-- Make new codec factory visible to framework by adding it to the bindings will enable framework and applications to
+- To enable framework runtime and applications to support new type of codec, make new codec factory visible to framework by adding it to the bindings.
-support new type of data codec.